![]() |

 "We Are All Alone In Indian Country"

 That was how we described it when we talked among ourselves in the 1960s.
-While not politically correct in the '90s, it summarized how squads of Marines and Navy Corpsmen felt as they stood for the first time in 114 isolated Vietnamese villages, surrounded by jungle, booby-traps, and thousands of supposedly hostile Vietnamese civilians.
+While not politically correct in the '90s, it summarized how a squad of fourteen Marines and one Navy Corpsmen felt as they stood for the first time in an isolated Vietnamese village surrounded by jungle, booby-traps, and thousands of supposedly hostile Vietnamese civilians.
 They were part of the Marine Corps Combined Action Program (CAP).
 CAP placed a squad of Marines and one Navy Corpsman in villages from Chu Lai to the DMZ in South Vietnam from 1965 to 1971.

 Most importantly, it is dedicated to those of our number whose names now grace a granite wall in Washington, D.C.